koraytugay/koraytugay.github.io/content/about.md

 I like solving programming challenges but I am hardly good at them.
 I am always fascinated by the solutions people come up with when I compare it to my own solutions.
 There are some very talented people out there!

+I am also highly interested in _what is really going on_ and have been seeking the answer for a while, however without any success so far.

+I used to play a lot of video games, but I am not very interested in them anymore.
+My all-time favorite is Fallout 2.

+#### Wanted: Dev Buddy
 I was unfortunately unable to find a dev-buddy, with whom I would like to attempt challenges we decide on and share and discuss our approaches later on.
 If you would be interested in something like this, reach me at `koray[at]tugay[dot]biz` please.
 Any level of expertise or any language is fine, actually solving challenges in a new language is a very good way to learn that language I think!

-I am also highly interested in _what is really going on_ and have been seeking the answer for a while, however without any success so far.

-I used to play a lot of video games, but I am not very interested in them anymore.
-My all-time favorite is Fallout 2.

 ### Education and Work Experience
 I studied Civil Engineering and did an MSc on Structural Engineering.
 However I always wanted to work with computers